mulle-cc/mulle-genstrings/README.md

 ### -m option: specify merge source

-mulle-genstrings can merge strings files.
+**mulle-genstrings** can merge strings files.
 Here you specify a source, that you want to merge with.
-Specify additionally "-a" if you want to keep the original values intact.
+Additionally specify "-a" if you want to keep the original values intact.

 ### -s option: change search key

-You can change the term to search for instead of ""NSLocalizedString"".
-Useful if you follow the suggestions from [\"Localizing library code, the right way ?\"](http://www.mulle-kybernetik.com/weblog/2015/localizing_library_code_the_r.html}.
+You can change the term to search for instead of `NSLocalizedString`.
+Useful if you follow the suggestions from [Localizing library code, the right way ?](//www.mulle-kybernetik.com/weblog/2015/localizing_library_code_the_r.html).

 ### -t option: translate value